Posted on Wednesday, April 20th, 2016

 Song selection was pretty much what you'd expect.
 Boy was there...

-And they're biggest hit, I touch Roses, was there for an encore as well.
+And their biggest hit, I touch Roses, was there for an encore as well.

 All in all, a pretty great show, and one more 80's band I've seen live that I can scratch off my bucket list.